charliewright/charlie-march16/README.md

 ### How would you track down a performance issue in production?
 Have you ever had to do this?

 Google chrome has a great tool for frontend performance profiling.
-It is possible to use the (js profiler)[https://developers.google.com/web/tools/chrome-devtools/rendering-tools/] to track down bottlenecks when executing JavaScript and rendering DOM.
+It is possible to use the (https://developers.google.com/web/tools/chrome-devtools/rendering-tools/)[js profiler] to track down bottlenecks when executing JavaScript and rendering DOM.
 It is sometimes difficult to make sense of the profiler in production if your JavaScript bundle is minified.

 Ideally, when tracking down a performance issue I would be able to replicate the issue locally.
-Sometimes you might need to use a (faker)[https://github.com/marak/Faker.js/] to stress-test and replicate the performance bottleneck.
+Sometimes you might need to use a (https://github.com/marak/Faker.js/)[faker] to stress-test and replicate the performance bottleneck.

 Once I have the performance issue locally, I like to use `console.time()` calls while progressively commenting out code to track down the offending line/component.
 I call this method "binary search debugging".